mocobeta/rust99/multiway-trees/README.md

 ```

 As a second, even more interesting, exercise try to write a function that takes a "lispy" string and turns it into a multiway tree.

+Hint: Can you define a BNF syntax for "lispy" string?

 Example: [examples/lispy_str_to_tree.rs](./P73/examples/lispy_str_to_tree.rs)
 ```rust